This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Query

-Audit query is created once you will provide the parameters (targeted keyword, URL, location, crawler) and click the "Create Audit" button.
+Audit query is created once you provide the parameters (targeted keyword, URL, location, crawler) and click the "Create Audit" button.

 R